vassiki/PsychoPyTutorial2017/README.md

 In this tutorial we go over both Builder and Coder versions of PsychoPy

 Please fork this repository to run and edit the [Jupyter Notebooks](http://jupyter.org) used for teaching

+## Week 1 Syllabus

+- Making sure the installation worked for everybody
+- Using the lecture materials
+- Revisting Python basics
+- Stroop Task with the GUI
+- Assignment Week 1